delphix/lab-guides/masking/INSTRUCTIONS.md

     ![](./images/image6.png)

-2. Select the Application from the drop-down list created in the previous exercise
+2. Select the **Application Name** from the drop-down list created in the previous exercise

 3. Enter "**Oracle Dev DB**" for the Environment Name

-4. Select *Mask* from the Purpose drop-drown list
+4. Select *Mask* from the **Purpose** drop-drown list

     ![](./images/image7.png)

 5. Click on the Save button

-The environment should be visible in the Environment List/Summary screen.
+The environment should now be visible in the Environment List/Summary screen.

 ![](./images/image8.png)